-This realities Cable was seen attending the funeral of Kane.
+In this reality, Cable was seen attending the funeral of Kane.

-This Cable is a member of Team X and serves along side Bishop, Deathbird, Vertigo (jubilee), Falcon, Doctor Doom, Wolverine and Longshot.
+This Cable is a member of Team X and serves alongside Bishop, Deathbird, Vertigo (jubilee), Falcon, Doctor Doom, Wolverine and Longshot.
 Team X sought to free Earth from the control of the Shi'ar Majestrix Alanna, the daughter of Charles Xavier and Lilandra.

 This version mirrors 616 Cable's history right until the point where he took control the the New Mutants.
 At which point Xavier would return from being in space with the Starjammers and states that he is disappointed by the condition that mutant/human relations are in.
 To which end Cable would disagree with Xavier's dream declaring that the X-Men should strike out at their enemies and look out for their own kind instead of pandering to humans.
 This lead to Xavier demanding that Cable leave the New Mutants, however the team remained loyal to Cable and a fight between the New Mutants and X-Men ensued.
 After an attempt to brainwipe Cable by Xavier, Cable would in turn assassinate him along with Cyclops and Jean (not knowing his relation to them) in order the split the X-Men apart.

 Cable's plan had work as the X-Men had split into one team lead by Storm who sought to bring Cable to justice, and the other team was lead by Wolverine who sought to eliminate Cable altogether.
 As Wolverine and his team hunted down Cable and the New Mutants, they had cornered them in their hidden base and a fight would follow.
 During the brawl Wolverine would take his vengeance by impaling Cable with his claws.
-As Cable lay dying, in one final act of defiance, he would mock Logan as that though Xavier was a man driven by strength and will, wolverine was nothing but an animal driven by a berserker rage.
+As Cable lay dying, in one final act of defiance, he would mock Logan as that though Xavier was a man driven by strength and will, Wolverine was nothing but an animal driven by a berserker rage.

-During the House of M Cable existed as a baby under the care of Mister Sinister, a genetics farmer.
+During the House of M, Cable existed as a baby under the care of Mister Sinister, a genetics farmer.
 616 Deadpool would soon discover that the infant Cable was in fact the true 616 Cable that he had been searching the multiverse for.

 Though when the news hit of the battle in Washington DC between the X-Men and Apocalypse, Scott and Jean left Nathan and Rachel in the care of their grandparents and told them that they would return soon.
-After the battle and both Apocalypse and Xavier died, Nathan and Rachel would become students of Xavier's Institute as Scott and Jean came out of retirement.
+After the battle and with both Apocalypse and Xavier died, Nathan and Rachel would become students at Xavier's Institute as Scott and Jean came out of retirement.

-In this reality Stryfe had succeeded in destroying the X-men.
+In this reality, Stryfe had succeeded in destroying the X-Men.
 The only survivors were Cable, Bishop and Wolverine.

-In a world where Wolverine went totally feral Cable set out on a lone mission to put him down.
+In a world where Wolverine went totally feral, Cable set out on a lone mission to put him down.

 Cable made many appearances throughout the run of the entire animated series, his first appearance being Slave Island (Episode 7).